bjoluc/pytest-reraise/readme.md

     Thread(target=run).start()
 ```

-The above test will fail, as `pytest-reraise` captures the exception and raises it at the end of the test case.
+The above test will fail as `pytest-reraise` captures the exception and raises it at the end of the test case.

 ## Advanced Usage and Special Cases